 Forgiveness can be difficult when someone has hurt you, but it’s important to remember that it’s not about the person that wronged you.
-If it helps, remember that the person may have been doing the best they could, with the knowledge they had available to them.
+If it helps, remember that the person may have been doing the best they could, with the knowledge they had available to them or someone else.

 If your spouse cheats on you, you could let it eat you up inside, but that’s only going to make you feel ill.
 As the saying goes, holding on to anger is like eating poison and waiting for the other person to die.
 All that anger makes you even more upset.

 Meanwhile, the other person probably moved on ages ago.
-Work on letting it go.
-It doesn’t mean that you’ll forget what they did, but it does help you get on with your life.
+Work on letting it go and get rid of the negative feelings.
+It doesn’t mean that you’ll forget what they did, but it does help us get on with our life.

 We don’t like admitting that we need help, but if the tricks mentioned above aren’t working, it’s time to seek professional help.
 The advantage of going to a professional is that you get an objective audience to vent to.

 A counselor can help you look at the situation from a completely different perspective and also teach you coping skills.
 Counseling can be invaluable.